p2k3m/ResumeForge/README.md

 # ResumeForge

 ## Overview
 ResumeForge generates tailored cover letters and enhanced CV versions by combining a candidate's résumé with a scraped job description.
-The service uses Google's Gemini generative AI for text generation and stores session artifacts in Amazon S3.
+The service uses Google's Gemini generative AI for text generation and stores the original CV and generated files in Amazon S3 using candidate- and date-based paths.

 ## Environment Variables
 The server relies on the following environment variables: